lionroy/weatherman/README.md

 # Weatherman blog
 ### based on ReduxSimpleStarter
+following Stephen's excellent tutorial via udemy

+## Weatherman
-## Weatherman displays local weather forcast anywher in the US of A
+  * displays local weather forcast anywher in the US of A
-## Blog is under construction
+  * Blog is under construction
-## stay tuned for more
+  * stay tuned for more

-NOTE: API keys are missing so you better make your own dough
+_NOTE: API keys are missing so you better make your own dough_

+if you want the original b-plate, here

 ### Getting Started